Last updated on October 11, 2023

 Dice tend to have huge profit margins for your LGS and it’s hard to find something that they don’t get a great return on investment for, even if the total is pretty small.
-Plus, unless you always carry the same setup and are never in a rush to clean up, do you really want to worry about losing a die or two?
+Plus, unless you always carry the same setup and are never in a rush to clean up, or have a really unique dice set, do you really want to worry about losing a die or two?
 It will probably happen at some point or another.
 Buying expensive, aesthetic dice means you now have something to keep an eye on.

 The Making of a Good Die

 If you’ve ever played craps at a casino, you’ve felt what good quality dice feel like.
 On the flip side, if you’ve played an old board game that came with its own plastic dice, you know what bad quality feels like.
 On the plus side, it’s somewhat difficult to find bad dice in the world today, whether that be shopping online or going into your LGS.

 Players have become more discerning over the years in what they’ll take as the bare minimum when it comes to a decent pair of dice.
 The grunt work has already been taken care of.

 What makes a good die comes down to your needs and preferences more than anything else:

 - What materials do you want them to be made out of?